Deepakbnivas/linux-cbp/README.md

 2. [Data Security and Backup](Data_Security_Backup.md): Securing data and performing backup operations.
 3. [Shell Scripting in Unix](Shell_Scripting_Unix.md): Automating routine tasks through shell scripting.
 4. [Introduction to Unix - Assessment](Assessment.md): Test your knowledge with the course assessment.

-## Contact

-For any inquiries or assistance, please contact:

-- [Your Name]
-- Email: your.email@example.com